 Wood sorrel is a low-growing plant with heart-shaped leaves and small yellow flowers with five petals.
 It is sometimes mistaken for clover because its leaves look a bit like clover leaves.
-One distinguishing feature is that wood sorrel leaflets have a crease down the middle.

 Wood sorrel may also be confused with a garden plant with a similar name.
 However, wood sorrel (genus oxalis) and common or garden sorrel (genus rumex) are quite different plants.